 This training program covers many topics from dealing with street gangs to working in a multi-cultural district.
 We talk with Adam Plantinga.
 He is a 17 year veteran of law enforcement and has authored two books dealing with police and policing.

 SI41 – How Not to Get Shot, Sued, or Thrown in Jail

 This course covers the topic of officer liability and the many factors that contribute to officers using excessive force, hurting himself or others, he/she getting killed.

 SI40 – De Escalation Training : Communications Skills for Police

 This program covers one of the biggest hot-button issues in law enforcement today…..De Escalation Training for Police.

-SI39 – Opioid Epidemic : First Responders Deal and the National Opioid Crisis
+SI39 – Opioid Epidemic : Ohio First Responders Deal with Hell on the Streets

 This training program is about one hard hit Ohio city’s first responders’(police, fire and EMS) response to dealing with the Opioid crisis.

 SI36 – Carfentanil and the Gray Death: What Every First Responder Needs to Know

 There is a new danger on the streets today.
 It is a drug (synthetic opioid) known as Carfentanil.